 When you receive a sudden windfall of money from an inheritance, a legal settlement, winnings or as a gift, you may be wondering about the best plan of action for your money.
 This extra cash is an opportunity for you to improve your financial situation, but many people fritter away the money because they don't have a specific plan to preserve it.

 Determine Your Tax Implications

-First, you should consider the tax implications of the money that you receive.
-It depends on where the money comes from as to whether or not it is taxable.
+First, consider the tax implications of the money that you receive which depend on where the money comes from as to whether or not it is taxable.
 Talk to your tax accountant or another financial professional to determine whether or not the money is considered exempt from taxes.
 Most money is not, so you should set aside enough money to cover the taxes or pay the taxes now.

 Set Aside a Small Portion for Fun

 Set up a Financial Plan

 Before you make any additional decisions with your money, you need to create a financial plan if you do not already have one.
 If you've already done this, you may want to adjust your goals.
 Consider updating your goals and putting the bulk of the money toward your long-term financial plan.
 This way, you can speed up the process and reach your goals much more quickly.

 Pay Off Your Debt

-If you still have debt payments you can use this money to pay off your debt.
-However, if you are not committed to staying out of debt — absolutely one hundred percent committed — then you should invest the majority of the money.
+If you still have debt payments, you can use this money to pay off your debt.
+However, if you are not fully committed to staying out of debt then you should invest the majority of the money.
 Otherwise, you will simply run your debt back up in a few years and you will have nothing to show for the windfall.
 If you already have a firm financial plan the first step should be to get out of debt.
 Once you have paid off your credit cards, you may want to close the accounts.

 Create an Emergency Fund